 A recent article authored by Molly S. Magee and published in the Arkansas Law Review provides a thorough overview of the attorney-client privilege as applied to attorney-trustee relationships.
 See Molly S. Magee, Who is the Client?
 Who Has the Privilege?: The Attorney Client Privilege in Trust Relationships in Arkansas, 65 Ark.
 L. Rev. 637 (2012).
 You may access the article here.

 Ms. Magee concludes by offering an approach for Arkansas, but first outlines and explains the three primary approaches that state courts apply when ruling on the discoverability of attorney-trustee communications.
-The majority approach holds that the trust’s beneficiaries, not the trustee, are the client and, consequently, the attorney-client privilege does not protect a trustee’s communications with an attorney.
-This approach, known as the fiduciary-duty exception to the attorney-client privilege, was first adopted by the Delaware Chancery Court in Riggs Nat’l Bank v.
+The majority approach holds that the trust’s beneficiaries, not the trustee, are the client.
+Consequently, the attorney-client privilege does not protect a trustee’s communications with an attorney.
+The Delaware Chancery Court adopted this approach, known as the fiduciary-duty exception to the attorney-client privilege, in Riggs Nat’l Bank v.
 Zimmer, 355 A.2d 709 (Del.
 Ch.
 1976).

 The second, and minority, approach provides that the attorney’s client is the trustee, not the beneficiaries.
 In jurisdictions following this approach, the attorney-client privilege protects attorney-trustee communications from discovery by the beneficiaries.